 - Potatoes- 8g of protein per serving

 You Need to Have a Plan

 To be successful with a plant-based diet takes planning, reading labels, and discipline.
 Without proper planning, you might miss out on crucial vitamins, minerals, and protein to help promote the benefits of switching to a plant-based diet.
 I suggest you start slow and keep it simple.
-Find different food combinations based on foods you like and slowly phase out of meat-based foods.
+Find different food combinations based on foods you like and slowly phase out meat-based foods.
 Most importantly, please focus on the foods you know how to prepare to make them easier to plan.

 Things to Consider